ng-matching/webapp/ReadMe.md

  ____________

  ### Reasons of Making:
-  > A Project by BS INFORMATION SYSTEM in Web Application to apply what we learn.
+  > A Game - inspired Project by BS INFORMATION SYSTEM in Web Application with basic AngularJS application.

  ____________